joeygoesgrey/linkedln-bot/README.md

 - `--no-images`: Force text‑only posts even if `--images-dir` is provided.
 - `--headless`: Run Chrome in headless mode.
 - `--debug`: Enable verbose logging.
+- `--no-ai`: Skip AI generation and use local templates/randomized posts.

 On success, the used topic is removed from the file.